inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		   stardate unknown.
 Things past redress and now with me past care.
 		-- William Shakespeare, "Richard II"
-It is impossible to travel faster than light, and certainly not desirable, as one's hat keeps blowing off.
+It is impossible to travel faster than light, and certainly not sirable, as one's hat keeps blowing off.
 		-- Woody Allen
 Sign my PETITION.
 Blast medicine anyway!
 We've learned to tie into every organ in the human body but one.
 The brain!
 The brain is what life is all about.
 		-- McCoy, "The Menagerie", stardate 3012.4
-Man has made his bedlam; let him lie in it.
+Man has ma his bedlam; let him lie in it.
 		-- Fred Allen
 I think the world is ready for the story of an ugly duckling, who grew up to remain an ugly duckling, and lived happily ever after.